matestack/matestack-docs/app/markdown/guides/use_websockets.md

 ```

-## Add a Subscription on the clientside add link to basemate
+## Add a subscription on the clientside and add a link to basemate

 app/assets/javascripts/application.js